RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 When making a game accessible it’s important to remember that it still needs to be enjoyable.
 It needs to retain Challenge, Ambience, Participation and Story.
 ### Challenge
 The game needs to challenge a player, or they will lose interest.
-### Ambience
+### Agency
-Many games are set in rich worlds.
-This ambience needs to be communicated to players or they will be missing out on an important feature.
+It is better to allow a gamer to act for themselves rather than removing their agency by automating elements of gameplay.
 ### Participation
 If a game allows communication between players, then this needs to be accessible to enable gamers with sight loss to feel included.
 This includes trophies and the ability to discuss the game.
 ### Story
 Gamers with sight loss need to be able to follow the story so cutscenes, in game exposition and banter between characters needs to be accessible.
+Many games are set in rich worlds.
+This ambience is also part of the story and needs to be communicated to players or they will be missing out on an important feature.

 If a game can be playable from beginning to end but fails the CAPS test, then the game may not be engaging enough for gamers with sight loss.